 To look up an attribute for a data object, you must first determine the type of the object and then ask for the appropriate attribute value for that type.
 The database query functions enable you to perform operations such as retrieve type data and attributes, free memory, and load and unload the database.
-These functions are documented in the and also in man pages in the man3 directory.
+These functions are documented in the Solaris Common Desktop Environment: Programmer's Guide and also in man pages in the man3 directory.